vidarbrekke/action-schedule-delete/Dev/CursorApps/PageToGutenberg/README.md

 1. Enable debug mode in settings to get more detailed error information
 2. Check if the URL is accessible from your server
-3. For JavaScript-heavy sites, ensure Chrome/Chromium is properly installed
-4. Verify that your API key is valid and has sufficient credits
+3. Verify that your API key is valid and has sufficient credits

 ## Dependencies

-The plugin relies on the following libraries:
+The plugin relies on the following libraries (some are only requered once we are ready to implement Panther):

 - [EasyPHPArticleExtractor](https://github.com/HStanleyCrow/EasyPHPArticleExtractor)
 - [Symfony Panther](https://github.com/symfony/panther)